passcod/blook/2017-jan-10-monthly-update.md

   at every level of society.
 Even the heroes, the protagonists, the good ones, those trying to quite literally save the world from itself, are merely _questionably good_ most of the time.
 It is a dark, dark work, but it is very, very good.
-It will haunt me for while.
+It will haunt me for a while.
 If you at all can, **read it.**
   {170k + 150k + 170k words}